MauricioVBenard/SQLPostgre_Projects/README.md

 Prior to analysis, a series of data validation checks were performed to ensure the integrity, consistency, and quality of the loaded dataset.
 These checks confirmed:

-## Data Validation (`data_validation_queries.sql`)

-Prior to analysis, a series of data validation checks were performed to ensure the integrity, consistency, and quality of the loaded dataset.
-These checks confirmed:

 * **Accurate Row Counts:** All tables were populated with the expected number of records, ensuring complete data loading.
     * `brands`: 10 rows
     * `products`: 51 rows
     * `customers`: 50 rows
     * `orders`: 30 rows
     * `order_items`: 57 rows

 * **Primary Key Uniqueness:** All primary key columns across all tables contained unique values, ensuring each record is uniquely identifiable.
 (Expected: 0 rows returned for duplicates)
 * **Foreign Key Integrity:** All foreign key references correctly linked to existing records in their respective parent tables, preventing orphaned data.
 (Expected: 0 rows returned for orphans)
 * **Data Range and Consistency:**